Criminal Intelligence Service Austria at a glance

 Support Services

 Besides scientific methods used by forensics, criminalistics and criminology as well as social sciences have become increasingly important for investigations.
-The Operational Case Analysis Unit helps to enhance and understand a case involving murder or sexually motivated acts of violence and to develop investigative approaches.
+The Operational Case Analysis Unit helps to study and understand a case involving murder or sexually motivated acts of violence and to develop investigative approaches.

 Back to Overview